sochikenny/corona-chaser/README.md

 - Add another page that tracks Covid data by major cities in individual countries
 - Add another page that specifically handles tracks the Covid data in all states in the U.S since this application is U.S based
 - Find another visualization library for differentiating more of the data
+- Create another visualization tool that provides information on how safe it is to travel based on the location